From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Our analysis focuses on the transition between Step 2 and Step 3, the subtle but critical point where ChatGPT moves from simply retrieving pages to actively citing them as part of its answer.

-We used ChatGPT APIs to collect grounded responses for more than 1,000 unique prompts.
+To uncover the key ChatGPT ranking factors, we used ChatGPT APIs to collect grounded responses for more than 1,000 unique prompts.
 Each prompt was repeated ten times to ensure statistical significance, resulting in a dataset of over 10,000 queries and more than 400,000 retrieved pages.

 For each page, we extracted more than 70 data points (features) describing its content, structure, and domain context.
 Using this dataset, we trained a machine learning model to understand which factors drive the transition from retrieving to citing a page.

-• Topic clustering: Many of the most important features measure how the topics of a content piece, the user query, and the generated answer relate to each other.
+Many of the most important features measure how the topics of a content piece, the user query, and the generated answer relate to each other.
 We transformed all texts into embedding vectors and calculated cosine similarity across content-to-query, content-to-answer, and content-to-content pairs.
 These relationships captured the overall semantic alignment within the retrieved set and with the model's own responses.

 We then trained a model to predict the likelihood of a page being cited.
 It achieved an F1 score of 74%, showing that ChatGPT's citation behavior is not random, and can be modeled.